LeonardoZV/async-client-server-communication/README.md

 ## ~~HTTP/2 Push (Server-to-Browser Communication)~~ :skull:

 Developers from Chromium [removed](https://groups.google.com/a/chromium.org/g/blink-dev/c/K3rYLvmQUBY/m/0o4J1GEjAgAJ) in 2021 the support for this feature due to low usage and high maintenance cost.
-As Chrome has 70% of market share (2022), they are effectively killing HTTP/2 Push.
+As Chrome is based on Chromium and it has 70% of market share (2022), they are effectively killing HTTP/2 Push.
 As HTTP/2 Push is not mandatory, Chromium keeps being HTTP/2 compliant.

 ## Bibliography